-Everything UW Huskies coach Jimmy Lake said in his Montana Week press conference
+Everything UW Huskies football coach Jimmy Lake said in his Montana week news conference

 “Not really directly, just notified really.
 Just notified.
 That is definitely not on my plate.
 We’re trying to complete passes and stop people and get sacks and make field goals.”

-On if there will be season captains or game-by-game:
+On if there will be season captains or game by game:

-On what kind of training camp the punters and placekickers had:
+On what kind of training camp the punters and place-kickers had:

 “They had a very competitive training camp.
 I was very proud of Peyton Henry and Tim Horn.
 Two quality kickers.
 And even our punters — Race Porter and Triston Brown — performed really, really well.
 Long Snapper Jaden (Green) has performed.
 You don’t ever want to talk about him, that means he’s doing his job.
 And he’s been like a ghost, which is perfect.
 He’s firing that thing back there.
 We’re deep at those positions.
 Again, extremely happy when we have depth that we trust and we have a lot of depth at kicker and punter.”